“The Lost Cuisines of California” by Richard Foss

 San Diego, CA 92101

-We're Back!
 We are holding our public meetings LIVE at the Downtown San Diego Central Public Library.
-The library currently limits attendance to 50% capacity, and all in attendance are required to wear masks.
+Although no longer required, the library currently suggests all in attendance to wear masks.

 About Richard Foss

 Richard Foss has been writing professionally since 1986, when he started reviewing restaurants for a Los Angeles newspaper.
 He has contributed to more than 40 publications, taught “500 Years of American Food” and “American Fermented” at Osher Institute/UCLA Extension, and is a Culinary Historians of Southern California board member.

 His books include Rum: A Global History, and Food in the Air and Space.
 Foss is currently working on a history of immigrant cuisines in California in conjunction with a museum exhibition he is curating at the Autry Museum of the American West.

 About the Culinary Historians of San Diego